Livox91/semsProj/README.md

 # Semester Project
 This is Our ICT Semester Project.
-It is an Book Store Web-Application Built on MEAN Stack.
+It is a Book Store Web-Application Built on MEAN Stack.

 ## Table of Content